pusher/pusher-websocket-dotnet/README.md

 ### Migrating from version 1 to version 2

+You are encouraged to move to the Pusher Client SDK version 2.
+A number of bugs have been fixed; see the [changelog](https://github.com/pusher/pusher-websocket-dotnet/blob/master/CHANGELOG.md) for more information.
+The code coverage of the Pusher Client has improved from roughly 81% to 95%.

+There should also be performance improvements.
+All debug trace code has been removed by default and there is a reduction in the amount of JSON deserialization happening on receiving a message from the server.

+An attempt has been made to address the Unity issue with the iOS SDK; issue #83.
+It is untested and help from the community in testing this would be much appreciated.
+If you stick to using the `PusherEvent` only when binding to events and use GenericPresenceChannel<T>, where T is not `dynamic`, you should see some improvement.

 #### Added to the Pusher class

 An optional parameter `SubscriptionEventHandler subscribedEventHandler` has been added to the `SubscribeAsync` and `SubscribePresenceAsync<T>` methods.